donnemartin/viz/site/content/pages/faq.md

 ### Can I Viz on a Mobile Device?

-Yes, a [mobile-optimized](http://donnemartin.github.io/viz/pages/2015-mobile) version of `Viz` is available.
-For more heavy-duty use, it is recommended run `Viz` on a laptop or desktop.
+Yes, a [mobile-optimized](http://donnemartin.com/viz/pages/2015-mobile) version of `Viz` is available.

 ### Can We See Visualizations in JavaScript, Python, R or ...?